Blog

 If you have a large amount of land with smooth and level terrain, you can leverage that to host sporting events.

-If you have large land, but it has rugged or forested terrain that isn’t good for sports, you can host other events such as 4-wheeling, paintball, and camping.
+If you have a lot of land, and it has rugged or forested terrain that isn’t good for sports, you can host other events such as 4-wheeling, paintball, and camping.

 If you have a well-located church in the city, you can leverage that to make a public presence for downtown events such as parades, marathons, walks to raise money for charity.